sourcekris/uniextract/README.md

     $ cd uniextract
     $ pip install -r requirements.txt
     ```

-2. Install and build pre-requisite archiver tools.
+2. If you wish for any of the Wine based archivers to work, ensure you have a functional Wine installation.
+   On my machine I needed to run:

     ```
+    dpkg --add-architecture i386 && apt-get update && apt-get install wine32:i386
+    ```

+3. Install and build pre-requisite archiver tools.
+    ```
     $ ./prereqs.py
     ```

-3. Use to extract whatever you want.
+4. Use to extract whatever you want.
     ```
     $ ./extract.py -e <archive> -d <destination_folder>
     ```